epfl-si/ansible.suitcase/windows/USERS-GUIDE-WINDOWS.md

 1. Open a “normal” (unprivileged) PowerShell session and ensure you have the `ssh` command available.
 If not, [follow the official instructions](https://docs.microsoft.com/en-us/windows-server/administration/openssh/openssh_install_firstuse#installing-openssh-with-powershell).
-1. Create a public / private key pair or export the one you were previously using (e.g. with PuTTY / WinSCP) and save it in a `.ssh` directory under your Windows® home directory
+1. Create a public / private key pair or export / import the one you were previously using (e.g. with PuTTY / WinSCP) and save it in a `.ssh` directory under your Windows® home directory
-   - If you never had a public key or don't know what an ssh public key is, just open an unprivileged PowerShell session, type <pre>ssh-keygen</pre> and follow the instructions
+   - If you never had a public key or don't know what an ssh public key is, just use your unprivileged PowerShell session, type<pre>ssh-keygen</pre> and follow the instructions
    - If you were using PuTTY previously and you already have a private / public key in PuTTY / Pageant, you will need to export it into your `.ssh` directory in Windows®.
 [Follow the instructions here.](https://aws.amazon.com/premiumsupport/knowledge-center/convert-pem-file-into-ppk/)
+   - If you already have a public / private key pair in the correct (OpenSSH) format (e.g. the one you use from another Linux computer or VM), copy them over into a `.ssh` directory directly inside your Windows® home directory
-   - Pick a UNIX server you have access to and copy your public key onto it: from the unprivileged PowerShell session you opened previously, type <pre>ssh-copy-id <i>USER</i>@</i>UNIXSERVER</i></pre>
+1. Pick a UNIX server you have access to, and copy your public key onto it to try out this new authentication method: from the unprivileged PowerShell session you opened previously, type (after changing the italicized parts as is suitable for your situation) <pre>ssh-copy-id <i>USER</i>@<i>UNIXSERVER</i></pre>
-   - Type the exact same command once more.
+1. Type the exact same command once more.
 If you were successful, you won't be prompted for a password this time around.
 (Although, as mentioned above, you might still get prompted for your private key's passphrase.)

 💡 If the remote UNIX server already knew about your public key (for instance, because you already did the required changes back when you were setting up PuTTY), you might succeed at password-less authentication the first time around.
 That's obviously fine, and indicates success just as well.
 Please proceed to the next paragraph.